TheGreenMachine/GreenScout/README.md

 **GreenScout** is a FIRST™ Robotics scouting app made by the "The Green Machine" that aims to provide a framework upon which others can contribute to.

-A primary goal of the application is to maintain a unified interface and toolset that covers all scouting needs.
+A primary goal of this application is to maintain a unified interface and toolset that covers all scouting needs.
 This includes:

 * Admin Panels
   * Assigning Matches